 - Roll the dough into a rope with an even diameter.
 My ropes were twenty inches long.
 This measurement will depend how large you want the pretzels.
 Once you have your long rope, take the ends and draw them together so the dough forms a circle.
 Twist the ends, then bring them towards yourself and press them down into a pretzel shape.
 See above for link to visual instructions.

 - This fifth step is optional: Whisk 9 cups of water and 1/2 cup baking soda together in a large pot.
 Bring to a boil.
 Place a pretzel onto a large slotted spatula and dip into the boiling water for 20-30 seconds.
 Any more than that and your pretzels will have a metallic taste.
 The pretzel will float.
 Lift the pretzel out of the water and allow as much of the excess water to drip off.
 Place pretzel onto prepared baking sheet.
 Repeat with the rest of the pretzels.
-Read why this is a good option here.
-But again, it's not necessary and I did not do it for these pretzels.

 - In a small bowl, beat the egg and pour into a shallow bowl or pie dish.
 Dunk the shaped pretzel into the egg wash (both sides).
 Place on baking sheet and sprinkle with salt.

 - Bake for 10 minutes at 425°F (218°C).
 Turn the oven to broil and bake for 5 more minutes to brown the tops.
 Watch closely to avoid burning.
 I do the 5 minute broil no matter if I do step 5 or not.

 - Allow to cool and enjoy.
 Serve warm or at room temperature.
 Pretzels may be stored in an airtight container or zipped top bag for up to 3 days (will lose softness).